Check database credentials

 # Close connection when done

-#> ℹ DisconnectedNote: For higher-level data operations, use artutils
+#> ℹ DisconnectedNote: For higher-level data operations, {artutils} provides helper functions that handle the SQL for you.

 Connection Management